-Lessons all have a learning objective and this is supported by success criteria.
+Lessons all have a learning objective and this is supported by success criteria, where appropriate.
 Children should have a clear understanding in every lesson of what they are learning and how they will know if they have been successful in this.
 We use Assessment for Learning (AFL) strategies to progress children's learning onwards and ensure that the children have frequent opportunities to assess their own progress and set their own next steps.

 We plan our lessons with clear learning objectives, which focus on what we want the children to achieve, not the task.
 We take these objectives from the 2014 National Curriculum.
-Planning is placed in year group folders on the shared drive so that subject leaders and senior leaders can monitor it.
+Planning is placed in year group folders on the shared drive so that all staff can access it.

-Targets are set for the children for reading, writing and maths.
-These are regularly reviewed by the teachers, and the children, and new targets are set accordingly.
-These are also shared with the parents at regular times throughout the year, through parents' evenings and reports.
+Targets are set for the children for reading, writing and maths and are shared with the parents at regular times throughout the year, through parents' evenings and reports.